ammarrosli93/ammarrosli93/README.md

 <a href="https://www.linkedin.com/in/muhammad-ammarosli93/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Integrity-driven and bold cybersecurity analyst with a solid data analysis foundation and growing programming proficiency.
-I am deeply committed to ethical practices and confident in making informed decisions, particularly when addressing complex cybersecurity challenges.
-Cybersecurity is vital in helping organizations mitigate risks and prevent potentially catastrophic events.
+Integrity-driven engineering graduate with a strong data analysis foundation and growing programming skills.
+I began my IT journey by completing the Google Data Analytics course and learning basic web development with HTML and CSS, which led me to discover my passion for cybersecurity.
+Currently expanding my knowledge in this field, I’m committed to ethical practices and informed decision-making to help organizations mitigate risks and prevent cyber threats.

 ## Objective